fjp321/sassy/README.md

 `wget https://raw.github.com/fjp321/fuzzy-goggles/main/gui.sh`

 to get the bash script to emerge the packages for the gui that I use as well as edit config to how I use them.

+## Wallpaper
+[Link](https://wallhaven.cc/index.php/w/p8ev7e) to wallpaper used, credits to JustJon the artist!

 ## Important Note
 ### No Safety Checks